Shyam-12/alephium-token-starter/README.md

-# Tomato Coin
+# Create Your Alpehium Fungible Token

-This project helps you create a Fungible token on the Alephium Blockchain.
-The src folder includes the scripts for minting and transferring tokens created by the TomatoCoin.ral contract.
+This project is a starter code that can be used to create a Fungible token on the Alephium Blockchain.
+The src folder includes the commented scripts for minting and transferring tokens which needs to completed.

 ## Install